Rogue (2017 film): Production

-In 2015, after the completion of the film Loafer, Puri Jagannadh announced that he would start his new project titled Rogue to be a sequel of his 2006 blockbuster film, Pokiri and had approached actor Mahesh Babu for the lead role.
-Since there were no confirmation from the actor's side, Puri hinted at directing Chiranjeevi's 150th film and narrated the story.
-Since Chiranjeevi was not impressed with the second half of the film and instead preferred a remake of Tamil film Kaththi, Puri went ahead with a fresh concept and cast producer C. R. Manohar's cousin Ishaan in the lead role.
+After the completion of Loafer in 2015, Puri Jagannadh announced that he would start his new project titled Rogue which would be a sequel of Pokiri and had approached actor Mahesh Babu for the lead role.
+Since there were no confirmation from the actor's side, Puri hinted about directing Chiranjeevi's 150th film and narrated the story.
+Chiranjeevi was not impressed with the second half of the film and instead preferred a remake of Kaththi.
+Puri went ahead with a fresh concept and cast producer C. R. Manohar's cousin Ishaan in the lead role.
 On 5 October 2015, Puri announced on his Twitter that he would introduce a new face for his upcoming film titled Rogue.
-Initially actresses Aisha Sharma and Pooja Jhaveri were signed on for the lead female roles.
+Initially Aisha Sharma and Pooja Jhaveri were signed on for the lead female roles.
 The shoot began and suddenly was shelved due to various reasons.
-Later, Puri revived the project by replacing Jhaveri with Angela Krislinzki who had earlier appeared in a song of the film Jyothi Lakshmi to play the lead role along with Mannara Chopra in the parallel lead.
+Later, Puri revived the project by replacing Jhaveri with Angela Krislinzki who had earlier appeared in a song of the film Jyothi Lakshmi to play the lead role along with Mannara Chopra in the parallel lead role.